Krzysztofe/patronage/README.md

 ## Features
 * Responsive design
-* Getting data from api
-* Register form, login form using localStorage
+* Register form, login form
 * Forms validations
-* Pagination
+* Data printed in charts
 * Polish and english version of the site
 * Searching for data contained in a table
 * Animations